marviuss/Tweet-Sentiment-Classifier/README.md

 ### Confusion matrices

-The confusion matrices are provided for testing each model.
+The confusion matrices are provided for testing of each model.
 They help with the interpretation of the results and review of misclassifications.
 The matrices will look like this:

 ![Sentiment Analysis Workflow](CM-example-photo.png)